PinkBanshi/CTF_Writeups_2025/TUctf.md

 ![mysteryPresentation](https://github.com/user-attachments/assets/821415d1-1ce8-4890-a195-e09ea217f785)

-While given a .pptx file type, clicking on the file to open it opened a folder of many documents.
+The file we are given is a .pptx file type.
+When I clicked on the file, it opened a folder of many documents, including a 7-zip called `secret_data`.
+Within this 7-zip, there is a text file called `flag.txt`.
+This contained the flag in plain text.

-Using `file` we could see that it was a zip archive.

-Exploring the zip archive exposed a file named `flag.txt` which contained the flag.

 <details>
 <summary>Flag</summary>
 <br>
-`TUCTF{p01yg10+_fi1e5_hiddin9_in_p1@in_5i9h+}`
+`TUCTF{p01yg10+_fi1e5_hiddin9_in_p1@in_5i9h+} `
 </details>

+Polyglots are super interesting as they can be interpreted as multiple different types of files.
+When we used `file quantum_propulsion_via_dank_memes.pptx`, it returned `zip archive`, but we could still view it as a presentation.
+It is infact both; it depends on the software used to read the file.

+This is great from a steganography and hacker stand point, because you can hide information or executable code.
+While this hid our flag, you can also use polyglots for remote code execution (RCE).

 ### Packet Detective

 ![packetDetective](https://github.com/user-attachments/assets/38ed532d-41bb-4f35-9782-ad83724923a1)

-Given a pcap file, I analyzed it in Wireshark.
+The file we are given is a pcap file, so I analyzed it in Wireshark.

-There were only 100 packets captures, so I started by simply scrolling through and looking at the data of each packet to see if any strings popped out.
+There were only 100 packets captures, so I started by simply scrolling through and skimming for anything interested particularly in the data section of each packet.
 This exposed the flag in plaintext on the 100th packet.

 <details>
 <summary>Flag</summary>